Analogues of the Atiyah--Wall exact sequences for cobordism groups of singular maps: Another long exact sequence

-This sequence is clearly infinite to the right but it is also infinite to the left since the number $n$ could be arbitrary and we get the same maps by applying $\Omega^{n+m}\Gamma$ to the $n$'th suspensions as by applying $\Omega^{n+m+1}\Gamma$ to the $(n+1)$'st suspensions.
+This sequence is infinite to the right by construction, but it is also infinite to the left since the number $n$ could be arbitrary and we get the same maps by applying $\Omega^{n+m}\Gamma$ to the $n$'th suspensions as by applying $\Omega^{n+m+1}\Gamma$ to the $(n+1)$'st suspensions.
+We can now converge with $n$ to infinity since the maps in this sequence commute with the natural maps induced by the inclusions $K_\tau^\sigma(n)\subset K_\tau^\sigma(n+1)$ (for $\sigma=\i,\O$) and so we get a sequence of maps

 If we then fix a manifold $Q$ and apply the functor $[\cpt Q,\cdot]$ to this sequence, then we obtain the long exact sequence of cobordism groups as claimed. \end{prf}

 \begin{rmk} Similarly to the oriented case, if we had $Q=\R^q$, then the same long exact sequence could be obtained by turning the cofibration